ngendah/learn-gnu-make/readme.md

 Learn GNU make
 ===============
+This is work in progress; bear with me.
+The goal is to share my knowledge about GNU make and in the process help others who are trying to learn it.
+My hope is that by the end of the tutorials you will have sufficient knowledge of make and makefile to be able to use it to build your own applications.

 1. Introduction to GNU make.
+    * GNU make concepts.
     * File structure.
-    * Build an executable.
+2. Build an executable.
-2. Structuring sources into sub-directories.
+    * Build enviroments.
+3. Building an executable with sources structured in sub-directories.
-3. Building shared libraries.
+4. Building shared libraries.
+5. Building rpm files.
-4. Putting it all together.
+6. Putting it all together.

 Author
 ========